Natural gas grills are fast becoming the preferred fuel of choice, despite the fact that of today’s grill owners in America, 64% use propane.

 We feel, that for the mix of build quality, features, price and more, this is overall the best natural gas grill and takes top spot in our list.

-This grill fits well into small spaces at only 50.5 x 22 x 45 inches, while providing both a large cooking area of a combined 635 sq. inches.
-(550 sq. in primary and 85 sq. in secondary.) and durability due to great build quality.
+This grill fits well into small spaces at only 48.5 H x 51 W x 25 D Inches, while providing both a decently sized cooking area of 18 X 23.75 inches, and durability due to great build quality.

 The compact design doesn’t give up on grilling space either.
-The extra large primary cooking surface is able to grill up to 25 burgers at once, while the additional warming rack and side burner allow different cooking styles.
+The extra large primary cooking surface is able to grill up to 26 burgers at once, while the additional warming rack and optional side burner allow different cooking styles.

 On opening the box, it’s slick and elegant design immediately stands out, easily matching any backyard style and design.
 Easy to assemble, you should be able to start your first grilling session within an hour.